[SOLVED] IJCAI95), pp. 1636

 DEPARTMENT OF INFORMATICS

-So now that we have all of these actions, we can generate the second fact layer.Now as mentioned previously, we’re now using delete relaxation, so we apply the add effects to the new fact layer, but we do not apply the delete effects.
+So now that we have all of these actions, we can generate the second fact layer.Now as mentioned previously, were now using delete relaxation, so we apply the add effects to the new fact layer, but we do not apply the delete effects.

-Hence this new fact layer has made several facts now true, such as B now being atop C, C being on top of A and C being atop B.Given that the delete effects are not applied, all of these facts are true in the fact layer.Despite the fact that it’s impossible for all three of them to be true at the same time.
+Hence this new fact layer has made several facts now true, such as B now being atop C, C being on top of A and C being atop B.Given that the delete effects are not applied, all of these facts are true in the fact layer.Despite the fact that its impossible for all three of them to be true at the same time.

 Now with the second fact layer constructed, we can build the second action layer.This action layer contains all of the new actions we can now achieve that were not possible in the previous fact layer.